 Based on the evidence provided in this research, we offer nine opportunities for change.
 Each of these opportunities calls on all stakeholders in mid-sized cities to build their community resiliency - that is, taking collective responsibility for the inequities groups, such as people experiencing homelessness, face - and building community capacity to withstand and overcome stressors and challenges and to learn from past stressors in order to strengthen future efforts in accordance with the human rights of all people, and with compassion, empowerment and positivity.

 Read our blog: “They’re Not From Here”: Homelessness in Mid-Sized Cities

 Project #2: From NIMBY to Neighbour: Homelessness across Mid-Sized Cities in Ontario

 This project is a multi-tiered case study in three mid-size cities in Ontario.
-These cities face similar challenges around homelessness and need evidence-based research to inform and guide how responses to homelessness are organized through a human rights lens that maintains the rights and dignity of people experiencing homelessness.
+The project has partnered with the cities of Cambridge, Brantford and Wellington County to understand their community's perceptions and responses to homelessness.
+These cities face similar challenges around homelessness and are interested in developing an approach that is informed and guided through a human rights lens that maintains the rights and dignity of people experiencing homelessness and building community resiliency.

-The project is a collaboration between eight scholars at two universities, including Wilfrid Laurier University and Guelph University, and at the Canadian Addiction and Mental Health, and four community partners.
+The project is a collaboration between 10 scholars at three universities, including Wilfrid Laurier University, the University of Guelph, York University, and at the Canadian Addiction and Mental Health, and four community partners.

 For more information, contact: